Vivo commits 3 years of Android updates for upcoming flagships

-New Delhi, May 10 (IANS) Chinese smartphone brand vivo has announced that its upcoming X-series flagship phones will receive three years of major Android OS upgrades and security updates.
+New Delhi: Chinese smartphone brand Vivo has announced that its upcoming X-series flagship phones will receive three years of major Android OS upgrades and security updates.

 The company said in a statement that it is expanding its software support for the flagship X series for selected models launching after July 2021.